-Did you know that when seasons change, so should your skincare routine?
-Admittedly, I never knew this until about six years ago when I began working at a skincare company.
+Did you know that when seasons change, so should your skin care routine?
+Admittedly, I never knew this until several years ago when I began working at a skincare company.
 Your skin’s needs in the fall are different from those in the summer.
-Therefore, it’s important to update your fall skincare routine to reflect that.
+Therefore, it’s important to transition your skin care routine from summer to fall for cooler months.

-I enlisted Allison Mockett, my esthetician and owner at No Filter Beauty to share how to transition your skincare routine for fall.
-(You may remember Allison from this post on how to give yourself an at-home facial, where she lent her professional tips.)
+I enlisted Allison Mockett, my esthetician and owner at No Filter Beauty to give her professional advice on how to transition into a fall skincare routine.
+(You may remember Allison from this post on how to give yourself an at-home facial.)

 Your skin in the fall needs a ton of post-summer TLC.